bitnami/containers/containers/pgpool/README.md

 Pgpool:

 - `PGPOOL_PASSWORD_FILE`: Path to a file that contains the password for the custom user set in the `PGPOOL_USERNAME` environment variable.
 This will override the value specified in `PGPOOL_PASSWORD`.
 No defaults.
+- `PGPOOL_SR_CHECK_PERIOD`: Specifies the time interval in seconds to check the streaming replication delay.
+Defaults to `30`.
 - `PGPOOL_SR_CHECK_USER`: Username to use to perform streaming checks.
 No defaults.
 - `PGPOOL_SR_CHECK_PASSWORD`: Password to use to perform streaming checks.
 No defaults.
 - `PGPOOL_SR_CHECK_PASSWORD_FILE`: Path to a file that contains the password to use to perform streaming checks.
 This will override the value specified in `PGPOOL_SR_CHECK_PASSWORD`.
 No defaults.